nagyistge/jmeter-graphs/README.md

 | 1406194244000 |         20 |
 ```

 Which show us the time period the throughput per second occurred.
-In one second we have 15, whilst the nest second returns 25.
+In one second we have 15, whilst the next second returns 25.

 ##TODO
 - [ ] Automatically add date to graphs